Updated 2026-04-25

 When should I still pick ChatGPT?

-When you need ecosystem-specific features (code interpreter, image generation, real-time voice) or the absolute ceiling on reasoning quality.
+When you need ecosystem-specific features (code interpreter, image generation, real-time voice) or the absolute ceiling on reasoning quality from GPT 5.4.

 Where do I get the cheapest V4 API key?